alozie/afndev/template/readme/local-development.md

 your downloaded copy of Drupal VM inside the generated Drupal project folder, and name the drupal-vm directory `box`.

-Follow the Quick Start Guide in [Drupal VM's README](TODO), but before you run `vagrant up`, make the following changes to your VM `config.yml` file:
+Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide), but before you run  `vagrant up`, make the following changes to your VM `config.yml` file:

     # Update the hostname to the local development environment hostname.
     vagrant_hostname: [project_local_domain]
+    vagrant_machine_name: [project_acquia_subname]

-    # Provide the path to the project docroot to Vagrant.
+    # Provide the path to the project root to Vagrant.
     vagrant_synced_folders:
-      # Set the local_path for the first synced folder to `../docroot`.
+      # Set the local_path for the first synced folder to `../`.
-      - local_path: ../docroot
+      - local_path: ../
         # Set the destination to the Acquia Cloud subscription machine name.
         destination: /var/www/[project_acquia_subname]
         type: nfs